Ogwenya/Ogwenya/README.md

 Full-stack Python and JavaScript developer
 -------------------------------

 I'm a full-stack Python and JavaScript developer.
 My frontend tool is react/next; I use Django and Node/Express for the back end.
-I'm currently learning DevOps.

 * 🌍  You can check my [portfolio website](https://ogwenya.vercel.app)
+* 🌍  I am currently building [FroTools](https://frotools.vercel.app/)
 * ✉️  You can contact me at [emanuelogwenya@outlook.com](mailto:emanuelogwenya@outlook.com)
-* 🤝  I'm open to collaborating on Any front-end, back-end or full-stack gig
+* 🤝  I'm open to collaborating on Any front-end, back-end, or full-stack gigs

 ### Skills